tdiprima/halcyon-docs/docs/toolbar.md

 ![Hollow Brush + Size Slider](images/toolbar6.png)

 ## Grid Tool
 Draws a grid on the screen, allowing you to color individual squares to indicate specific cancer types.
+Tap or click to fill in a square.
+Shift-click to remove color or double-tap to go into "removal" mode.

 ![Grid Tool](images/toolbar7.png)

 ## Edit Polygon
 Provides edit handles on polygons, allowing you to reshape or delete them.
+Click inside the polygon to select it for editing.

 ![Edit Polygon](images/toolbar8.png)

 ## Edit Label
 View or edit the label associated with an annotation.
 Useful for updating cancer types or other metadata.
+Click inside the polygon to select it.

 ![Edit Label](images/toolbar9.png)

 ## Get Area and Circumference
 Calculates and displays the area and circumference of selected shapes or polygons.
+Click inside the polygon to select it.

 ![Get Area and Circumference](images/toolbar10.png)

 ## Ruler
 Measures distances in pixels on the image.
-Click to start measuring and drag to the endpoint to see the pixel distance.
+Click (or touch) to start measuring and drag to the endpoint to see the pixel distance.

 ![Ruler](images/toolbar11.png)